kgero/poetry-engine/readme.md

 `python -m py.test --ignore=venv`

+To run a single file of tests add the test filename at the end:

+`python -m py.test --ignore=venv features/tests/test_vocabulary_features.py`

 ### Scrape Poems

 Scraped poems are entered into a Postgres database in a table called `poetry`.
 Settings for the database must be set in a .env file.